 Having homeschooled for four years now, I feel confident saying that Montessori homeschooling is nothing but a beautifully balanced middle, an effective way of raising children to thrive.
 I believe it’s one of the most gentle, human friendly & wholesome ways of raising strong, wise and kind human beings.

 Briana Carrion is a Montessori homeschooling mom who uses Multisori's complete, uncomplicated Montessori homeschool curriculum for her 2-6 year old children.
 She lives in Sweden with her beautiful family and is inspired by the work and teachings of Dr. Maria Montessori.
-You can connect with her at www.brianacarrion.com, on Instagram and on Facebook.
+You can connect with her at www.brianacarrion.com or on Instagram.